influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 ## obj template

-TriggerTemplate is the template that describes trigger specification.
+"TriggerTemplate is the template that describes trigger specification."

 ### fn template.withConditions